blueskycleandry/pokemon/README.md

 flask db upgrade
 ```

-And choose to the re-populate button on the home page.
+And choose the re-populate button on the home page.

 Edit MAXIMUM_EXTRACT in crawl.py to change how many little critters come back.
 The deployed DB was populated with this set effectively to infinity - somewhere a bit over a thousand.